distributed-system-analysis/sarjitsu/README.md

   A sample of various outputs from `vizit` tool is present in `docs/vizit_output_sample.txt`

--  To stop all running container instances and cleanup sarjitsu, run `$ ./cleanup_sarjitsu`

 - In case Sarjitsu's backend container is not accessible outside, run `# iptables -F` to flush the IP tables in the server where it is running.
 Otherwise check your firewall settings.
 Or the proxy environment settings, like that of Nginx, if you've